Lewisliang-GIT/TDA596_labCode/lab1/lab1_readme.md

 #### Response

-After processing the upload, the function sends an `"200 OK"` response with a plain text message `"OK\n"`.
+After processing the upload, the function sends an "200 OK" response with a plain text message "OK\n".

 ## proxy.go